 - Radio Times

-Richard Jones wanted to add something special to his Olivier Award nominated production of Kát'a Kabanová at the Royal Opera House, so he enlisted Will's help as a member of the creative team.
+Richard Jones wanted to add something special to his Olivier Award winning production of Kát'a Kabanová at the Royal Opera House, so he enlisted Will's help as a member of the creative team.
 Will worked with Richard, as well as the movement director (Sarah Fahie), designer (Antony McDonald), Royal Opera House prop builders, chorus and actors, to devise three original illusions for the production.
 These were carefully developed to perfectly fit the tone and style of the performance, whilst also adding emphasis to key moments in the lead character’s narrative.

 When R J Watches launched two luxury limited-edition timepieces based on an official collaboration with DC Comic Villains they wanted something to make their marketing stand out.
 Will worked with them, through creative agency Foxtrot Papa to develop magic and sleight of hand that would make their promotional videos pop, as well as performing all the on-camera manipulation.